ryantd42/NY-Legislative-Git/2023/A1292A-2023/bill.md

- THIS  PARAGRAPH  SHALL  NOT  APPLY TO REAL PROPERTY OWNED OR LEASED BY A COOPERATIVE CORPORATION OR ON A CONDOMINIUM BASIS THAT HAD  BEEN  PREVI- OUSLY  SUBJECT  TO  THE  PROVISIONS OF PARAGRAPH (A) OF THIS SUBDIVISION PRIOR TO JANUARY FIRST,  TWO  THOUSAND  TWENTY-FOUR;  PROVIDED  FURTHER, HOWEVER,  THE PROVISIONS OF THIS PARAGRAPH SHALL NOT APPLY TO REAL PROP- ERTY OWNED OR LEASED BY A COOPERATIVE CORPORATION OR  ON  A  CONDOMINIUM BASIS  THAT IS PARTICIPATING IN AN AFFORDABLE HOUSING TAX CREDIT PROGRAM OR HAS A REGULATORY AGREEMENT WITH A FEDERAL,  STATE,  OR  LOCAL  AGENCY RELATED TO AFFORDABLE HOUSING REQUIREMENTS.
+ THIS  PARAGRAPH  SHALL  NOT  APPLY TO REAL PROPERTY OWNED OR LEASED BY A COOPERATIVE CORPORATION OR ON A CONDOMINIUM BASIS THAT HAD  BEEN  PREVI- OUSLY  SUBJECT  TO  THE  PROVISIONS OF PARAGRAPH (A) OF THIS SUBDIVISION PRIOR TO JANUARY FIRST,  TWO  THOUSAND  TWENTY-FIVE;  PROVIDED  FURTHER, HOWEVER,  THE PROVISIONS OF THIS PARAGRAPH SHALL NOT APPLY TO REAL PROP- ERTY OWNED OR LEASED BY A COOPERATIVE CORPORATION OR  ON  A  CONDOMINIUM BASIS  THAT IS PARTICIPATING IN AN AFFORDABLE HOUSING TAX CREDIT PROGRAM OR HAS A REGULATORY AGREEMENT WITH A FEDERAL,  STATE,  OR  LOCAL  AGENCY RELATED TO AFFORDABLE HOUSING REQUIREMENTS.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05606-03-4
+ A. 1292--A  2

   §  2.
 Subdivision  1  of  section  339-y  of the real property law is
  amended by adding a new paragraph (h) to read as follows:
-  (H) THE PROVISIONS OF PARAGRAPH (B)  OF  THIS  SUBDIVISION  SHALL  NOT APPLY  TO  REAL PROPERTY OWNED OR LEASED BY A COOPERATIVE CORPORATION OR

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05606-01-3
- A. 1292  2

- ON A CONDOMINIUM BASIS IN A MUNICIPAL CORPORATION OTHER THAN  A  SPECIAL ASSESSING  UNIT,  WHICH HAS ADOPTED, PRIOR TO THE TAXABLE STATUS DATE OF THE ASSESSMENT ROLL UPON WHICH ITS TAXES WILL BE LEVIED, A LOCAL LAW OR, FOR  A  SCHOOL  DISTRICT,  A RESOLUTION PROVIDING THAT THE PROVISIONS OF PARAGRAPH (B) OF THIS SUBDIVISION SHALL NOT APPLY TO SUCH REAL  PROPERTY
+  (H)  THE  PROVISIONS  OF  PARAGRAPH  (B) OF THIS SUBDIVISION SHALL NOT APPLY TO REAL PROPERTY OWNED OR LEASED BY A COOPERATIVE  CORPORATION  OR ON  A  CONDOMINIUM BASIS IN A MUNICIPAL CORPORATION OTHER THAN A SPECIAL ASSESSING UNIT, WHICH HAS ADOPTED, PRIOR TO THE TAXABLE STATUS  DATE  OF THE ASSESSMENT ROLL UPON WHICH ITS TAXES WILL BE LEVIED, A LOCAL LAW OR, FOR  A  SCHOOL  DISTRICT,  A RESOLUTION PROVIDING THAT THE PROVISIONS OF PARAGRAPH (B) OF THIS SUBDIVISION SHALL NOT APPLY TO SUCH REAL  PROPERTY